richardr1126/research-pod-api/README.md

 - **Paper Processing**: Automatically scrapes arXiv papers and converts them to a format our AI can understand
 - **AI Analysis**: Uses our custom RAG setup with DeepSeek Chat/Azure OpenAI and vector search
 - **Message Queue**: Uses Kafka to handle multiple papers at once without overloading
-- **Vector Search**: Uses Milvus Lite to store and find similar content
+- **Vector Search**: Uses pgvector to store transcripts and find similar research pods
 - **Database**: YugabyteDB for distributed SQL storage with high availability
 - **Storage**: Azure Blob Storage for audio file storage
+- **Smart Recommendations**: Automatically suggests similar research pods based on transcript content
 - **Deployment Options**: Can run locally or on our Kubernetes cluster

 ### Technical Stack